skipthedocs/memory-game/README.md

 4. Open your browser and navigate to `http://localhost:3000` to play the game.

+Alternatively, you can try the game online at [Memory Game](https://skipthedocs.github.io/memory-game/).

 ## Features

 - **Type-safe game state**: Leveraging TypeScript's discriminated unions for robust state management.